Aris Khaliel qualifies for the "Jugend Präsentiert" national final

 May 20, 2025

-Ninth-grader impresses at the country finals of the renowned presentation competition
+Ninth grader impresses at the state finals of the renowned presentation competition

-With her presentation on the topic "To what extent do airplanes and ships manage to fly and swim?"
-Aris Khaliel, a 9th-grade student at the German International School Dubai, impressed with her presentation skills at the national finals and qualified for the national finals of "Jugend präsentiert."
-As a special award, Aris Khaliel also won participation in the digital presentation academy, an intensive presentation training program with professional public speaking trainers from the Presentation Skills Research Center at the University of Tübingen.
-The national finals will take place on September 28, 2025, in Berlin.
+With her presentation on the topic "How do airplanes and ships fly and swim?", Aris Khaliel from the 9th grade of the German International School Dubai impressed with her presentation skills at the state finals and thus qualified for the national finals of "Jugend präsentiert".
+As a special award, Aris Khaliel also wins participation in the digital presentation academy, an intensive presentation training course with professional rhetoric trainers from the Presentation Skills Research Center at the University of Tübingen.
+The national final will take place on September 28, 2025 in Berlin.

-Of the 130 finalists, 17 students and student from German schools abroad to the national finals.
-Over 9,000 students took part in this year’s competition student nationally and from German schools abroad, 600 of them reached a country final.
-Among them were Aris Khaliel from DISD and the students student : Grace Coco Byron, Layla Ibrahim, Muhammad Ali Hussain and Zaynab Said.
+Of the 130 finalists, 17 student from German schools abroad will go through to the national final.
+More than 9,000 student from all over Germany and from German schools abroad took part in this year's competition, 600 of whom reached a national final.
+In addition to Aris Khaliel, DISD student Grace Coco Byron, Layla Ibrahim, Muhammad Ali Hussain and Zaynab Said were among them.

-Janina Terzi, Head of Science at DISD, is delighted with the success: “I am very pleased with the great achievements of our students student The fact that several of them qualified for the state finals and that Aris Khaliel even made it to the national finals is something very special – this is the first time that a DISD student has made it to the national finals.
-Such successes strengthen our commitment to a strong and vibrant STEM program at DISD.
-I would like to thank the supervising teachers, Ms. Yigit and Ms. Chahin, for their dedicated support of the students. student on this important project.”
+Janina Terzi, Head of Science at DISD, is delighted with the success: "I am very happy about the great achievements of our student.
+The fact that several of them qualified for the state finals and Aris Khaliel even made it to the national finals is something very special - this is the first time a DISD student has made it to the national finals.
+Such successes encourage us in our commitment to strong and lively STEM promotion at DISD.
+I would like to thank the supervising teachers Ms. Yigit and Ms. Chahin for their dedicated support of the student in this important project."

 Online coaching to promote presentation skills

-"Anyone who can present complex scientific content in an understandable way has a valuable skill that remains relevant beyond school.
-'Jugend präsentiert' supports students and student to develop precisely this competence and to strengthen their rhetorical skills,” says Christian Kleinert, Managing Director of “Jugend präsentiert”.
+"Those who can present complex scientific content in an understandable way have a valuable skill that remains relevant beyond their school years.
+'Jugend präsentiert' encourages student to develop precisely this competence and strengthen their rhetorical skills," says Christian Kleinert, Managing Director of "Jugend präsentiert".

-In order to develop their presentation skills right at the start of the competition, the students will receive student At the digital national finals, participants received online coaching from public speaking trainers at the University of Tübingen.
-The special challenge for the participants was to present their chosen presentation topic in six minutes using exclusively digital media.
+In order to improve their presentation skills right from the start of the competition, the student receive online coaching from rhetoric trainers at the University of Tübingen during the digital national final.
+The special challenge for the participants was to present the topic of their choice in six minutes using only digital media.

-The country finals of the German schools abroad took place online.
-The students participated student with a video of their presentation.
-A jury consisting of public speaking experts, teachers, alumni, and academics will be appointed throughout the competition.
-They will evaluate the presentations based on their presentation style, such as the use of body language and voice, and whether the presentation slides are appropriate to the topic and audience.
-Factual accuracy in the presentation of the topic is also an important criterion.
+The state finals of the German schools abroad took place online.
+The student took part with a video of their presentation.
+A jury consisting of rhetoric experts, teachers, competition alumni and academics is used throughout the competition.
+It evaluates the presentations according to the type of presentation, for example the use of body language and voice or whether the design of the presentation slides is appropriate to the topic and the addressees.
+The factual accuracy of the presentation of the topic is also an important criterion.